The top part of this article is for updates. The real thing begins in a scroll or two.

 Advancements in AI have been happening for decades.
 Computing power has only recently reached a stage where it is accessible enough to enable people like me to work on these technologies from my bedroom.

 Rather than stand by and watch this paradigm shift happen without fully understanding it, at the start of 2017, I decided to start learning about it.

-- Be dangerous enough to know how to use what I’m learning to build something epic.
+- Be dangerous enough to use AI as a tool to bring value to the world.
 I’m not learning these technologies for the sake of learning.
-I’m going to use what I learn to put value back into the world.
+I’m going to use what I learn to build something epic.

 - Combine AI with my knowledge of fitness and nutrition to help the world move more and eat better.
 I know I won’t ever be the worlds leading expert in AI or fitness or nutrition as singular disciplines but I can be a leader in the crossover of the three.

 - Inspire others to embark on their own learning journey.
 By writing about my journey and sharing what I’ve learned, I want to encourage others to choose themselves and create their own paths.

 I went in reverse when I began my studies.
 I dived straight in the deep end (literally) and signed up for a Deep Learning course without ever writing a single line of Python code.

 I scared myself to the point I emailed support asking whether I was eligible for a refund.
 Luckily, I didn’t take the refund.